Table of Contents

 These include:

-Add up all guaranteed and recurring income.
-If that amount covers your required expenses, there may be no need for additional annuity purchases.
+Add up all guaranteed and recurring income sources.
+If that amount covers your expenses, there may be no need to purchase additional annuities.

-If there is a gap between your income floor and your guaranteed income sources, that is where additional planning begins.
+If there is a gap, that is where planning begins.

 When Should Annuities Be Used?

-Annuities should be used to contractually solve a specific problem using the least amount of money necessary.
+Annuities should be used to solve a specific contractual goal using the least amount of money possible.

-Upfront bonuses are part of the overall contractual structure and should not be the sole reason for purchase.
+Upfront bonuses are part of the overall structure, not free money.

-If a product sounds too good to be true, it likely is.
-The focus should remain on contractual guarantees and clearly defined income goals.
+The focus should stay on contractual guarantees and clearly defined income needs.

 There is no universal percentage of income that should go to retirement.

 Start by calculating your income floor.
-Add up the annuity-type income streams you already own.
-If there is no gap, additional annuities may not be necessary.
+Add up the annuity type income streams you already own.
+If there is no gap, you may not need anything else.

-If there is a gap, annuities can be structured to contractually solve that income need while staying within reasonable asset allocation guidelines.
+If there is a gap, annuities can be structured to contractually solve that need while staying within reasonable allocation guidelines.

-If you want to evaluate whether your current income sources are sufficient or determine how much of your investible assets should be used to solve an income gap, schedule a free consultation with The Annuity Man team.
+If you want to evaluate your current income or determine how much should be used to fill a gap, you can schedule a free consultation with The Annuity Man team.

 FAQs